vaillantm/manzi_portfolio_group2/README.md

 3. Commit changes with clear messages
 4. Open a pull request

-## License
-Specify a license (e.g., MIT) or add the repository’s chosen license here.

 ## Contact
 For questions or issues, open an issue in this repository.